justinraymondpark/disk-survivor/README.md

 No license specified yet.
 Add one if you plan to distribute.

 # Disk Survivor
+## Development notes

+- Performance matters: when adding new gameplay features (weapons, enemies, FX, UI), consider their impact on allocations and GPU load.
+  - Prefer pooling meshes and reusing shared geometries/materials.
+  - Throttle dynamic geometry rebuilds and CanvasTexture updates.
+  - Avoid per-frame allocations in hot loops; dispose of resources on removal.
+  - Test on mobile/low-end GPUs and watch the in-game perf overlay (Geo/Tex/Calls) for trends.

 Isometric 3D survivor-like built with Vite + TypeScript + Three.js.